yalmip/yalmip.github.io/_posts/examples/2021-05-05-integratedpwa.md

 ### Just bad

-A nonlinear programming representation is obtained with the following.
+A nonlinear programming representation where the integral is computed on-the-fly during the solution process is obtained with the following.

 ````matlab
 f = blackbox(@(U)(integral(@(z)(min(min(2*z,4),16-3*z)),0,U)),x);